-To describe the resistances on such a wafer module, a model is needed.
-For that the circuit in figure 2.8 can be used.
+To describe the resistances on such a wafer module, a model can be used.
+This model combines all resistances introduced through any connection point between supply terminal (copper pad on PowerIt) and PowerFET into R_0 .
+It also represents the connection between FET and reticle as another resistor R_1 .
+For this simple model the circuit in figure 2.8 is used.

 This naive model will be referenced as SWRM (Simple Wafer Resistance Model) from here.